ncatlab/nlab-content/pages/7479.md

 1. has a [[focal point]]

-which implies the coresponding three properties of the Sierpinski $\infty$-topos above.
+which implies the corresponding three properties of the Sierpinski $\infty$-topos above.

 =--